AsteriskAmpersand/Ice-Experimental/README.md

 - By Releasing R with Directional Input it combos into Spinning Bludgeon
 - By Holding R through it, it leads back into Charging.
 - The Dash has 30 frames of Hyperarmor (Frame 10 to Frame 40)

+### ──────────【 Bow 】────────── ###

+#### 【 Dragon Piercer 】 ####

+Dragon Piercer has received a minor rework in an effort to increase its effectiveness across all matchups.
+It will be easier and safer to use throughout a hunt due to having a shorter animation, while providing damage on a wider range of Monsters that is comparable to other Bow attacks.

+- Dragon Piercer:
+  - Start up time reduced by approximately 33%.
+  - Recovery animation for all levels changed to use the significantly shorter Level 1 version.
+  - Delay between ticks decreased to 0.033s at all levels (down from 0.067s/0.067s/0.050s/0.050s).
+  - MV decreased to 11/14/17/20 (up from 19/20/23/24).
+  - Element Modifier increased to 0.3x/0.45x/0.6x/0.7x (up from 0.15x/0.2x/0.3x/0.3x).
+  - Status Modifier increased to 0.4x/0.5x/0.6x/0.7x (up from 0.2x/0.25x/0.3x/0.3x).
+  - Fixed Damage removed (was 1/1/2/2).
+  - Damage and Buildup decreased to 4% after 18th hit (was 20%).